 On 23 June 2016, the United Kingdom voted, in a referendum, to leave the European Union (Brexit).
-On 29 March 2017, the British Prime Minister gave formal notice to the European Council under Article 50 of the Treaty on European Union of the intention to withdraw from the European Union, thus triggering the two-year period for withdrawal.
+In March 2017, the United Kingdom commenced the procedure under Article 50.
+It involves a process that is unprecedented in the history of the European Union and which could require months of negotiations to draft and approve any agreement for the United Kingdom to leave in conformity with Article 50 of the Treaty on European Union.